Skip to main content

 Dr. Jackson has been funded to conduct studies on culture and health, culture and end-of-life issues, and HIV/AIDS and older African Americans.
 She has more than 15 peer-reviewed publications and has conducted numerous presentations on culture and end-of-life care.

-Jeffrey Johnston DDS, MS, Delta Dental's Profile
+Jeffery Johnston DDS, MS, Delta Dental's Profile

 Shivam Joshi MD, NYU Health Grossman's Profile

-Shivam Joshi MD, NYU Health Grossman Related seminars and products
+Shivam Joshi MD, NYU Health Grossman Related Seminars and Products

 Shivam Joshi, MD, is an internist, nephrologist, and plant-based physician practicing at NYC Health + Hospitals/Bellevue in New York City.
 He received his BS from Duke University and his MD from the University of Miami.
 He completed his residency at Jackson Memorial Hospital/University of Miami and his nephrology fellowship at the Hospital of the University of Pennsylvania.
 He is also a clinical assistant professor at the New York University Grossman School of Medicine with research interests in plant-based diets, fad diets, and nephrology.
 He has written numerous scientific articles and speaks nationally on these subjects.
 He is the youngest nephrologist to receive the NKF’s Joel D. Kopple award, the highest award in renal nutrition.
 You can follow him on Twitter (@sjoshiMD).